Porter

 Notable People Named Porter

-Porter Wayne Wagoner was a prominent American country music singer recognized for his flamboyant Nudie and Manuel suits and distinctive blond pompadour.
+Porter Wayne Wagoner was an American country music singer famous for his flashy Nudie and Manuel suits and blond pompadour.

-Frank Porter Stansberry is an American financial publisher and author known for founding Stansberry Research and his controversial predictions about the economy.
+Frank Porter Stansberry is an American financial publisher who founded Stansberry Research and was fined for securities fraud.

 Julia Bancroft